elcritch/diffy/README.md

 - `halvings`: Number of times to reduce image sizes by half (0=full resolution, 1=half, 2=quarter, etc.)
 - `centerResult`: If `true`, returns center coordinates; if `false`, returns top-left coordinates
 - `similarityThreshold`: Stop searching early if this confidence level is reached (0-100)
+- `minX`, `minY`: Start search at these coordinates to skip rows/columns above/left
 - `maxX`, `maxY`: Limit search area for performance

 **Returns:**